zainhoda/cv/README.md

 Simple web app that renders minimalist CV with print-friendly layout.

-Built with Next.js and shadcn/ui, deployed on Vercel.
+Built with Next.js and shadcn/ui, deployed on GitHub Pages.

 # Features